elikos/elikos_roomba/README.md

       Try:
       1. Press the power button once.
 It should immediately connect.
       2. If that still doesn't work, force the roomba to reset.
 Remove the 4 screws and then remove the battery.
 Wait a couple seconds, then put it back in along with the screws.
 You should hear a little happy tune and serial communication should now work.
+      3. Battery may be dead.
+Charge the roomba!

 * Can't run ROS or `roslaunch` `ca_tools joy_teleop` from another computer